open-wc/open-wc/packages/codelabs/src/basics/web-components.md

 ### Video

-The `<video>` element is built into the browser, and it's actually also using Shadow DOM.
+The `<video>` element is built into the browser, and it's actually also using shadow DOM.
 When you place a video element on the page it actually renders a lot more UI for the controls.

-You can inspect the Shadow DOM of these elements on most browser after enabling a setting in your DevTools.
+You can inspect the shadow DOM of these elements on most browser after enabling a setting in your DevTools.

 ![Example video element shadow dom](./assets/video-example-1.png)